structr/structr/README.md

 Build and run Structr from the source code.

-Prerequisites are the Java JDK 1.7, Maven 3.0.4+ and git.
+Prerequisites are the Java JDK 1.7 or 1.8, Maven 3.0.4+ and git.

 Verify the java/maven version with mvn -v, then do: